Munich police fatally shoot a man they believe was planning to attack the Israeli Consulate

 “There may be a connection — that must be cleared up,” Bavarian governor Markus Söder said.

-Police said there was no evidence of any more suspects connected to the shooting on Thursday.
+Munich police said there was no evidence of any more suspects connected to the shooting.

-The Austria Press Agency reported that the assailant, an Austrian citizen with Bosnian roots, had come to the attention of authorities there last year but wasn’t considered high-risk.
-Without naming sources, it said that data and a game had been found on his cellphone that suggested closeness to Islamic extremist ideology, but an investigation of him for possible membership in the Islamic State group was dropped.
-Prosecutors in Salzburg wouldn’t immediately comment.
+In neighboring Austria's Salzburg province, police said the suspected assailant, an Austrian with Bosnian roots, had come to authorities' attention in February 2023.
+They said that, following a “dangerous threat” against fellow students coupled with bodily harm, he had also been accused of involvement in a terror organization.

+There was a suspicion that he had become religiously radicalized, was active online in that context and was interested in explosives and weapons, a police statement said, but prosecutors closed an investigation in April 2023.

 Israel's Foreign Ministry said the consulate was closed Thursday due to a memorial ceremony for the 1972 attack and none of its staff was hurt.
 The nearby Munich Documentation Center for the History of National Socialism, which opened in 2015 and explores the city's past as the birthplace of the Nazi movement, also said all of its employees were unharmed.